zeux/meshoptimizer/README.md

 });
 ```

 A THREE.js mesh loader is provided as an example in `tools/OptMeshLoader.js`; it loads meshes encoded using `tools/meshencoder.cpp`.
+[Usage example](https://zeuxcg.org/meshoptimizer/demo/) is available, with source in `demo/index.html`.

 ## Triangle strip conversion